ballerina-platform/nballerina/README.md

 # Semantic Subtyping for Ballerina

-This is the beginnings of an experimental implementation of semantic subtyping for the type system of the [Ballerina](https://ballerina.io) programming language, implemented in Ballerina.
+This is an experimental implementation of semantic subtyping for the type system of the [Ballerina](https://ballerina.io) programming language, implemented in Ballerina.

 The algorithm here is based on the work of Giuseppe Castagna and Alain Frisch, implemented in